-- Fully vaccinated employees with no COVID-like symptoms do not need to quarantine or be tested following an exposure to someone with suspected or confirmed COVID-19, as their risk of infection is low.
-However, fully vaccinated employees who do not quarantine should still monitor for symptoms of COVID-19 for 14 days following an exposure. - If they experience symptoms, they should isolate themselves from others, be clinically evaluated for COVID-19, including SARS-CoV-2 testing, if indicated, and inform their health care provider of their vaccination status at the time of presentation to care. - Workers who are vaccinated must continue to follow protective measures, such as wearing a face covering and remaining physically distant.
+- Fully vaccinated employees with no COVID-like symptoms do not need to quarantine or be tested following an exposure to someone with suspected or confirmed COVID-19, as their risk of infection is low. - Fully vaccinated employees who do not quarantine should still monitor for symptoms of COVID-19 for 14 days following an exposure. - ➤ If they experience symptoms, they should isolate themselves from others, be clinically evaluated for COVID-19, including SARS-CoV-2 testing, if indicated, and inform their health care provider of their vaccination status at the time of presentation to care.

-People are considered fully vaccinated:
+People are considered fully vaccinated once HR receives the Certification of Vaccination Status and:

-2 weeks after their second dose in a 2-dose series, such as the Pfizer or

-Moderna vaccines.

-- > 2 weeks after a single-dose vaccine, such as Johnson & Johnson's Janssen vaccine. - If it has been less than 2 weeks since your 1-dose shot, or if you still need to get your second dose of a 2-dose vaccine, you are NOT fully protected.
+- 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines. - 2 weeks after a single-dose vaccine, such as Johnson & Johnson's Janssen vaccine. - If it has been less than 2 weeks since your 1-dose shot, or if you still need to get your second dose of a 2-dose vaccine, you are NOT fully protected.
 Keep taking all prevention steps until you are fully vaccinated.